The Twelve Pathways of Integration

 Disconnection

-Healing the Fear of Intimacy
+Integrating the Fear of Intimacy

 The shadow’s purpose is not to be fixed, but to be felt.
 Your work as a conscious leader is to make space for what your body remembers and to listen.

-This is how you turn fear into fuel, reaction into response and protection into presence.
+This is how you turn fear into fuel, reaction into response, and protection into presence.